 As for Lundgren, his stumble-talking monster hunter somehow strikes an enjoyable comedic wit.
 We get a hilariously-placed sex scene (complete with a demon-face hallucination on his companion), plenty of “I told ya so” sass and some real small-town scene chewing that makes Jebediah Woodley an enjoyable hero.
 Not that rooting against Lundgren is usually fun, but Klebe represents the only other supporting character worth investing in.
 Shady deacons (Miles Doleac) and talkative government types come and go, while most other characters fall victim to assassinations before we even learn their names.
 This makes Lundgren’s proficient net-gun shooting and baddie-wranglin’ all the more important.
 It’s nothing Oscar worthy, but as far as B-movies go, anecdotes and wacky lessons carry Lundgren a lot farther than you’d expect.

 If you’re in the mood for some horror violence and don’t mind bargain-bin value, Don’t Kill It is your screamin’ banshee of a slaughterhouse homage.
-This is for someone who loves “so bad it’s good” B-ness, even though Mike Mendez’s passion is coming form a more earnest place.
+This is for someone who loves “so bad it’s good” B-ness, even though Mike Mendez’s passion is coming from a more earnest place.
 Don’t invite your one friend who bitches about every horror movie that doesn’t display “realistic” effects – he/she isn’t allowed inside Mendez’s funhouse.
 Go in guns blazing, and be rewarded by a shallow grave overflowing with bloodied bodies.
 Mainstream studios just don’t have the balls to make a genre film this nasty.
 Good thing someone else does!

 Don't Kill It is some DIY insanity that leaves more scattered limbs than an overturned Halloween decoration truck.